-Important: Check the management designations and associated bag limits for your permit area on the fold-out map or on pages 69-72.
+Check the management designations and associated bag limits for your permit area on the fold-out map or on pages 69-71.
 If you hunt in a hunter choice, managed, or intensive deer area, your license is valid for an either-sex deer.
-Bonus permits may only be used to take antlerless deer in managed or intensive deer areas.
+Bonus permits may be used to take antlerless deer in managed, early and late antlerless, disease mangagement, or intensive deer areas.